-Revised: October 2022
+Revised: October 2023

-The policies discussed in this document were current as of September 30, 2022, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2023.
 This document does not reflect proposed legislation or regulatory actions.

 425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov After an illness, injury, or surgery, some patients need intensive inpatient rehabilitation services, such as physical, occupational, or speech therapy.
 Such services are frequently provided in skilled nursing facilities (SNFs) but are sometimes provided in inpatient rehabilitation facilities (IRFs).
 IRFs may be freestanding facilities or specialized units within acute care hospitals.
 To qualify as an IRF, a facility must meet Medicare's conditions of participation for acute care hospitals.
 In addition, the facility must be primarily focused on treating one of 13 conditions that typically require intensive rehabilitation therapy (see the discussion of the IRF compliance threshold below), and must meet other requirements, such as having a medical director of rehabilitation who provides services in the facility.
-Medicare payments to IRFs totaled an estimated \$8.0 billion in 2020.
-On average, Medicare fee-for-service (FFS) beneficiaries accounted for about 54 percent of IRF discharges.
-In 2020, about 335,000 beneficiaries had about 379,000 stays, and 1,160 facilities were Medicare certified.
-Freestanding IRFs accounted for 56 percent of Medicare IRF discharges but just 27 percent of facilities.
+Medicare payments to IRFs totaled an estimated \$8.5 billion in 2021.
+On average, Medicare fee-for-service (FFS) beneficiaries accounted for about 52 percent of IRF discharges.
+In 2021, about 335,000 beneficiaries had about 379,000 stays, and 1,180 facilities were Medicare certified.
+Freestanding IRFs accounted for 55 percent of Medicare IRF discharges but just 28 percent of facilities.

 Comparatively few Medicare beneficiaries use IRFs, in part because nationwide there are far fewer IRFs than SNFs but also because, to be eligible for treatment in an IRF, the patient generally must be able to tolerate and benefit from three hours of therapy per day.
 Beneficiaries transferred to an IRF from an acute care hospital pay no additional deductible.
-However, beneficiaries admitted from the community are responsible for a deductible-\$1,600 in 2023-as the first admission during a spell of illness.
-Beneficiaries are responsible for a copayment-\$400 per day-for the 61st through 90th days.
+However, beneficiaries admitted from the community are responsible for a deductible-\$1,632 in 2024-at the first admission during a spell of illness.
+Beneficiaries are responsible for a copayment-\$408 per day-for the 61st through 90th days.
 Coverage of IRF stays is subject to Medicare's limits on inpatient hospital care; thus beneficiaries' IRF stays are covered for 90 days of hospital care per illness, with a 60-day lifetime reserve.1